mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 will be accurate to about 0.1 microseconds, which is much smaller than the uncertainty in the SOF time measurement itself, making it a negligible contribution to the error term.

+## Orthographical notes on the Microsoft APIs mentioned

+For the spelling hair-splitters, which I count myself among, Microsoft's documentation is reasonably consistent about rendering **Raw Input** as two words, and **DirectInput** as one in camel-case.
+I've tried to strictly follow both conventions in this documentation, since these are after all proper names, but I find myself even so having to fix frequent lapses into "RawInput" and "Direct Input".
+Apologies to the respective Microsoft program managers for any mix-ups that remain uncorrected.